k-hadley/balafon-transcription/new_Adafruit_LIS3DH_library/README.md

 Adafruit invests time and resources providing this open source code, please support Adafruit and open-source hardware by purchasing products from Adafruit!

-Written by Kevin Townsend/Limor Fried for Adafruit Industries.
+Written by Kevin Townsend/Limor Fried for Adafruit Industries; edited by Katelyn Hadley and Andrew McPherson to support the Balafon Transcription System.
 BSD license, check license.txt for more information All text above must be included in any redistribution